Please support JMAP by making a donation!

 Make geometric constructions

-G.CO.D.13 Construct an equilateral triangle, a square, and a regular hexagon inscribed in a circle.
+G.CO.D.13 Make and justify the constructions for inscribing an equilateral triangle, a square and a regular hexagon in a circle.

 Similarity, Right Triangles, & Trigonometry